AB de Villiers: Early career

 After a spell in the South Africa U19 team, he made his debut for the Titans in 2003/4.

-He made his Test debut as a 20-year-old on 16 December 2004 against England at Port Elizabeth.
+He made his Test debut as a 20-year-old on 16 November 2004 against England at Port Elizabeth.
 He made a strong impression opening the batting, but was dropped down the order for the second Test and also handed the wicket-keeping gloves.
 In this match, he made a match-saving half-century from number seven.
 However, he found himself at the top of the order again for the final Test of the series.

 Despite a good tour of the Caribbean where he scored 178 to help South Africa seal a Test series win, his rapid progress was slowed on the tour of Australia in 2005.
 Despite playing Shane Warne well and becoming the second-youngest and second-fastest South African to reach 1,000 Test runs after Graeme Pollock, he struggled and made just 152 runs in 6 innings.

-He has been used in a similar fashion to Jonty Rhodes in ODIs, opening the innings, although he currently bats in the middle order.
-De Villiers gave the selectors a sign by producing his then highest one-day score of 92 not out, which included 12 fours and one six, from 98 balls against India in the 2006 winter series.
+De Villiers was back in form soon and gave the selectors a sign by producing his then highest one-day score of 92 not out, which included 12 fours and one six, from 98 balls against India in the 2006 winter series.

 De Villiers had a reputation as an outstanding fielder, typified by a diving run-out of Simon Katich of Australia in 2006, when he dived to stop the ball, and while still lying on his stomach facing away from the stumps, he tossed the ball backwards over his shoulder and effected a direct hit.
 This has also led people to make further comparisons of him to Jonty Rhodes, who was also one of the finest fielders of his generation.
-His fielding positions other than wicket-keeper are 1st and 2nd slip and cover.
+His fielding positions other than wicket-keeper were first and second slip and cover.